jhudson8/react-backbone/tutorials/collection-binding/tutorial.md

         ...
 ```

-The githum API is pretty fast but if you watch closely you'll be able to see the loading indicator.
+The github API is pretty fast but if you watch closely you'll be able to see the loading indicator.

 ### Step 7: Change collection property name